Screening & Diagnostics

 If you received an abnormal result on your screening mammogram, you can trust the experts at Rutland’s Breast Care Program to efficiently and accurately diagnose the problem.
 In addition to diagnosing your condition quickly, our specially trained radiologists, imaging specialists, pathologists and physicians work together to develop an effective, personalized treatment plan for you.

-Digital Breast Mammography
+Advanced 3D Breast Mammography

 Bone Density Testing